VinceDiR/Prop_Betting_Regression_Project/MVP.md

 ![](basecorr.svg)

-To start exploring this goal, I used looked at the correlation between our target variable (result), and the features present in the baseline data.
+To start exploring this goal, I looked at the correlation between our target variable (result), and the features present in the baseline data.

 The results have some promising features, such as Projection and Line.

-Next, I one hot encoded all of the features in our betting dataset (except name), and fit a basic regression model (R2 = .45 -- not bad for baseline!)
+Next, I one hot encoded all of the categorical features in our betting dataset (except name), and fit a basic regression model (R2 = .45 -- not bad for baseline!)

 ![](lrplot.svg)